martukas/superpack/README.md

 * snap
 * winget

-For the 2 shell types -- `posix` and `powershell` -- the values of "check" and "install" will be used as commands with an invocation of the appropriate shell.
+For the 2 shell types - `posix` and `powershell` - the values of "check" and "install" will be used as commands with an invocation of the appropriate shell.
 Avoid multi-line commands.
 Instead, create a custom shell script, like the ones you see under [examples](examples).

-For the wrapped package managers, i.e. `apt`, `snap` and `winget`, you the `id` field will be used with boilerplate check and installation commands.
-If there are additional steps on top of the expected standard installation method, you may also provide an additional script to run in "install", which the particular handler will run afterward.
+For the wrapped package managers - `apt`, `snap` and `winget` - the `id` field will be used with boilerplate check and installation commands.
+If there are additional steps on top of the expected standard installation method, you may also provide an additional script to run in "install", which the particular handler will run afterwards.
 Otherwise, "install" may be left empty.

 ### check